rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 +----[SHA256]-----+
    </pre>

-   PROTIP: The "hotwilson" shown above would be substituted with your own account name.
+   PROTIP: The account name shown above would be substituted with your own account name.
 But it doesn't matter because it's the certificates generated that are used for authentication.

 0. Get the public key in the .ssh folder into your Mac's clipboard: